yash-soniG/gh-demo/README.md

 # gh-demo
-1st demo for git and github
+1st demo for git and github.